 - Capturing and storing data about engagement with the messages you send

 Knock is easy to set up.
-It shouldn't take your engineering team more than a few hours to integrate Knock into your product, and we're happy to help with the integration however we can.
+It shouldn't take you more than a few hours to integrate Knock into your product, and we're happy to help with the integration however we can.

 Here's how it works:

 - Connect your channels.
 Connect any channels (e.g. email) through which you plan to send messages and enter the config details of your existing delivery providers (e.g. SendGrid.)

-- Start sending user data into Knock.
+- Tell Knock about your users.
 You'll use identify calls to send user data into Knock.
 We use this data to know how to reach a user on a given channel, as well as to manage user preferences on your behalf.

 - Build your first workflow in Knock.
-You'll design the orchestration flow as well as the per-channel notification designs themselves.
+You'll design the notification workflow as well as the per-channel notification designs themselves.
 When finished, we'll give you the payload format to send from your backend.

 - Trigger your Knock workflow from your backend.
 You'll call our the notify endpoint with the payload provided in step 3.